HEmile/semantic-obsidian/Semantic Obsidian/Installation of Neo4j Graph View Plugin.md

 [[Linux]] might already have Python installed by default.
 If a version lower than 3.6 is installed, update Python.
 Run `python3 -V` in the terminal to find out what version you have installed.

 ### Possible problems
-I've had some reports that the plugin doesn't work if Python's package manager is outdated.
-This can be fixed by running `pip3 install --upgrade pip` in the terminal.
-It's tested on pip 20.3.1.
+For plugin versions under 0.2.5, the plugin doesn't work if Python's package manager "pip" is outdated.
+Please update to plugin version 0.2.5, as it updates pip for you.

 On [[Mac]], some people got `xcrun: error: invalid active developer path...  missing xcrun at...`: [Install xcrun)](https://apple.stackexchange.com/questions/254380/why-am-i-getting-an-invalid-active-developer-path-when-attempting-to-use-git-a) in terminal using `xcode-select --install`